A framework for deep learning emulation of numerical models with a case study in satellite remote sensing: Results and Discussion

-The spatiotemporal resolution and spatial extent of AHI scans result in generation of over 50 TB of TOA reflectance per year.
-In this section we consider the nontrivial computing time necessary to retrieve surface reflectance from these scans.
+The spatiotemporal resolution and spatial extent of AHI scans result in the generation of 94 GB of new data per day.
+There is growing interest in using AI to exploit this data, as well as the growing volume from other remote sensors, climate reanalysis models, and earth system models.

+We quantify the nontrivial computing time necessary to retrieve surface reflectance using the MAIAC lookup table and the emulator models.
 To evaluate the deep learning emulator models, we assess inference from one forward pass (static network) and ten stochastic forward passes (Bayesian sampling network).
 A single inference with the static network is sufficient to produce SR and cloud products; Bayesian sampling produces the same with uncertainty quantification.
 Processing speeds are presented in Table \ref{table:speed}.
-Emulator inference is evaluated on one GPU, while MAIAC, accelerated using precomputed look up tables, is run on one CPU.
+Emulator inference is evaluated on one GPU, while the MAIAC lookup tables are executed on one CPU.
 Among the compared emulator models, processing speed decreases with increasing complexity.
-Inference with Bayesian sampling is generally comparable in speed to MAIAC, while inference on the static network represents between 3.75x (DCDVSR) and 6x (DCFC) speedup.
+Inference with Bayesian sampling is generally comparable in speed to the LUT, while inference on the static network represents between 3.75x (DCDVSR) and 6x (DCFC) speedup over the acceleration offered by the LUT.

+GPU-based models also have advantages in scalability.
+Parallel workloads distributed across GPUs can achieve a speedup which is nearly linear with the number of cores, while scaling across additional CPU cores lags in performance.
+These behaviors will tend to increase the advantages of GPU-based computing in higher throughput operations.
+Additionally, advances in distributed computing and performance-aware implementations of deep learning, while outside the scope of this work, will further enhance efficiency.
+Meanwhile improvements in the implementation of MAIAC and the design of lookup tables provide a moving target for both statistical and computational performance.